Te Titiri o Waitangi

 The Higher Education Development Centre at the University of Otago offers two professional development workshops which focus on the Treaty of Waitangi:

-- Introduction to the Treaty of Waitangi (an historical look at the Treaty) - view the workshop outline here; and
+- Introduction to the Treaty of Waitangi (a historical look at the Treaty) and

-- Advanced Session on the Treaty of Waitangi (a more contemporary look at the Treaty within the context of the University of Otago) - view this workshop's slides here.
+- Advanced Session on the Treaty of Waitangi (a more contemporary look at the Treaty within the context of the University of Otago).

 Please refer to the Higher Education Development Centre (HEDC) for information about when these workshops are held throughout the academic year.